Charlotte (TV series): Creation and conception

 The original creators of Charlotte are Jun Maeda and Na-Ga of Key, and Charlotte is the second original anime series created by Key following Angel Beats!
 (2010).
 Yōsuke Toba of Aniplex approached Maeda in early 2012 with an offer from P.A.
 Works president Kenji Horikawa to do another anime series with the studio.
 Maeda was surprised by this, as he never expected to work with P.A.
 Works again.
-Horikawa explained that the production staff could now handle things that were not able to be fully materialized during the production of Angel Beats!.
-Maeda did not think he would ever be involved in the planning of another anime series, but he said that he had no choice but to accept Horikawa's offer after discussing it with him.
+Horikawa explained the production staff could now handle things that were not able to be fully materialized during the production of Angel Beats!.
+Maeda did not think he would ever be involved in the planning of another anime series, but he said he had no choice but to accept Horikawa's offer after discussing it with him.
 Toba asked Maeda to write a "Key-like story", and Maeda started out by applying his prior experience of working on Angel Beats!.
 He went through a trial-and-error process to work out what kind of setting and story would work well for an anime series.

-Long before working on Charlotte, Maeda had thought up a concept for a story with characters who have imperfect superpowers that must cooperate with each other to resolve any incidents that arise.
+Long before working on Charlotte, Maeda had thought up a concept for a story with characters who have imperfect superpowers and must cooperate with each other to resolve any incidents when it arises.
 Maeda originally submitted three separate ideas for a story to Toba, and he asked him which one he liked best.
-However, after Toba pointed out one of the other two, Maeda made it clear that he wanted to do the story that would become Charlotte.
+However, after Toba pointed out one of the other two, Maeda made it clear he wanted to do the story that would become Charlotte.
 When writing the story, Maeda also reconsidered how he had done certain things with Angel Beats!.
 In particular, he attempted to put more of a focus on the behavior of the characters.
 Maeda also narrowed down the number of main characters in Charlotte compared to Angel Beats!, which could not put a focus on each and every character.
-Toba felt that Maeda was influenced by his work on Angel Beats!, which changed his thought process and what he wanted to depict in Charlotte.
+Toba felt Maeda was influenced by his work on Angel Beats!, which changed his thought process and what he wanted to depict in Charlotte.